 Morning Drive - Windsor Regional Hospital Update

-David Musyj, President and CEO at Windsor Regional Hospital, joins Mike and Lisa to talk about the vaccination efforts in our region
+Karen Riddell, Chief Nursing Executive and Chief Operating Officer for Windsor Regional Hospital, joins Mike and Lisa to talk about entering the third wave, vaccinations, and more

 The viewpoints expressed in this podcast represent the opinions of the host and participants as of the date of publication and are not intended to be a substitute for medical advice and best practices by leading medical authorities as the information surrounding the current coronavirus pandemic is constantly evolving.